gmccoy42/GPMDP-PlayerInfo/README.md

 # GPMDP-PlayerInfo
 A Simple but modular script to pull song info from Google Play Music Desktop Player.
+Built with the intent of extending status bars such as i3blocks.
+This script assume you playback.json file is in ~/GPMDP_STORE/playback.json (which is the default)

 Google Play Music Desktop Player - https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-